ofasgard/CalzoneBlog/blogs/reversing-myself-1.md

 ## Analysing FUN_69801627

-Let's return to *DllMain()*.
-It looks a bit different now that we've introduced more context!
+Let's return to *DllMain()*, which looks a bit different now that we've introduced more context!

 ![a screenshot of Ghidra showing a more throughly annotated DllMain](/img/amsi-reveng-8.png)